Konica Minolta on the war between Russia and Ukraine

 As the shocking and abhorrent war in Ukraine continues, we would like to repeat again that we as Konica Minolta Europe condemn any act of violence and warfare.

-Regarding our help for our colleagues in Ukraine we have taken the following actions:
+Regarding our help for our colleagues in Ukraine Konica Minolta Europe has taken the following actions:

 Our thoughts and very best wishes are with our colleagues in Ukraine.
 We are in touch with our colleagues from Ukraine and are making sure they have housing, medical and psychological care and all needed supplies when entering a neighboring country and we want to express our gratitude towards our colleagues in Poland, Hungary, Romania, Czech Republic, Slovakia and Germany who are touchingly taking care of our Ukrainian colleagues and their families.
 Our gratitude also goes out to the entire global Konica Minolta family who are supporting in so many ways.